aurabx/harmony-agent/docs/TESTING.md

-# Testing Guide for wg-agent
+# Testing Guide for harmony-agent

-This document describes the testing strategy and how to run tests for the wg-agent project.
+This document describes the testing strategy and how to run tests for the harmony-agent project.

 ## Test Coverage Target